nihadnagi/ERPNino/README.md

 ERPNino
 =======

-This is only for the new ERP system
+This is only for the new ERP system, for the Elephant Complex in Egypt